ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 - If proof fetching is enabled, do not delete an SCT until it has had a proof resolved to a STH.
 - If proof fetching continually fails for a SCT, do not make the item eligible for deletion the SCT until it has been released, multiple times, via SCT Feedback
 - If proof fetching continually fails for a STH, do not make the item elligible for deletion until it has been queued for release to an auditor of last resort
+- Do not dequeue entries to an auditor of last report if reporting fails - keep the items queued until they have been successfully sent
 - Use a probability based system, with a cryptographically secure random number generator, to determine if an item should be deleted
 - Select items from the datastores by selecting random indexes into the datastore.
 Use a cryptographically secure random number generator.